Peter Fincham: ITV (2008–2016)

-On 28 February 2008 it was announced that the ITV network, the BBC's main rival, had hired Fincham to be its new Director of Television.
+On 28 February 2008 it was announced that the ITV network, the BBC's main rival, had hired Fincham to be its new director of television.
 At the Edinburgh Television Festival in August 2008, Fincham claimed that broadcasters such as ITV were under too much pressure from industry regulator Ofcom to produce programmes that were only of a minority interest, as opposed to pure entertainment programmes for a mainstream audience.
-In 2010 he took the decision to axe the long-running drama series The Bill; ATV News Network reported 97% of the public were against the drama being dropped..
-In December 2011, he took the unilateral decision to remove a song from The Jonathan Ross Show that was commissioned especially for the show by the comedian and songwriter Tim Minchin.
+In 2010 he decided to axe the long-running drama series The Bill; ATV News Network reported 97% of the public were against the drama being dropped..
+In December 2011, he took the unilateral decision to remove a song from The Jonathan Ross Show that was commissioned especially for the programme by the comedian and songwriter Tim Minchin.
 The song, titled "Woody Allen Jesus", had already been approved by Ross's producer and ITV's legal compliance officers.
 Minchin, disappointed at the decision, later made the footage available on his own site where he also criticised Fincham's decision.

-In January 2016, ITV announced that Fincham had decided to step down as Director of Television and leave the company.
+In January 2016, ITV announced that Fincham had decided to step down as director of television and leave the company.

+Expectation (2016–)

+After leaving ITV, Fincham launched the independent production company Expectation with co-CEO Tim Hincks, the former president of Endemol Shine Group, producing such shows as Clarkson's Farm and Alma's Not Normal.

+Since 2020, Fincham and Jon Plowman have presented four series of What’s Funny About… on BBC Radio 4 Extra.
+In April 2025, Fincham and Jimmy Mulville started a podcast about the TV industry.